Developer Docs

 Business

-Business endpoints return structured insights from your own data, such as lead scoring, churn risk, and revenue leak analysis.
+Business endpoints return structured insights from your own data, such as lead scoring, churn risk, revenue leak analysis, and history.

 Workflows